Here's what's happening at Lawrence County libraries

 Paws to Read gives children a chance to boost reading skills with the help of a furry friend at 10 a.m.
 Fridays.
 Call (724) 658-6659, ext.
 106, to register for a 15-minute slot to read to Lucy, a certified therapy dog.

 A paint party for those in grades one through five takes place from 1 to 3 p.m.
-July 20.
+Saturday.
 Paint a book full of your favorite things.
-Limited space, call to register by Wednesday.
+Limited space, call to register.

 Officers from the New Castle Police Department will visit and allow participants to explore a police car at 10 a.m.
 July 30.